Pranavpathare/Titanic_mL/README.md

   2. LogisticRegression.ipynb
   3. LinearRegression.ipynb
 include models I have trained from scratch using plain numpy and matplotlib.Two of these have also been included in the titanic_ml notebook.
+- train.csv and test.csv include the dataset we require in comma separated value format.

 Thank you